 Each artwork is printed by professional printers so that your prints will look amazing and last a lifetime.
 Artworks were created at and will be printed at 300ppi for crisp detail.
 Some color variation may arise due to differences in computer monitors/mobile devices and display settings.
 Prints will look as the artist intends and be shipped ready for framing.
 The “Copyright Lizzie Prusaczyk www.d9s.co” watermark seen on preview images will not be on the printed image.
-For more information about the prints available and an explanation of all print types from Dream 9 Studios, click here.
+All artworks are limited to a run of 50 pieces with no exceptions.

 All Rights Reserved.